-Every box of Reptangles™ includes an eighteen-page Reptangles Exploration Guide, written and designed by Jonathan, containing 237 informative multi-colored illustrations showing how to play with and assemble the pieces, and interpret the results.
+A box of Reptangles™ includes an eighteen-page Reptangles Exploration Guide, written and designed by my son, containing 237 informative multi-colored illustrations showing how to play with and assemble the pieces, and interpret the results.
 While the system is called a toy, and will entertain and fuel the imagination and thinking skills of children, it will challenge the conceptual and visual-spatial abilities of any adult.
 The system requires the use of imagination—the pieces look like turtles—but there is nothing new or fake about the immortal geometric shapes they represent when assembled and brought to life.

-A lasting practical value for children (and adults) playing with and using this toy/system at their leisure in their homes is that it causes them to learn the names of geometric shapes they have never heard of, which never change, and learn how to recognize them in three-dimensional space, as it also causes them to visualize manipulating geometric objects in spatial dimensions using logical thought.
+A lasting practical value for children (and adults) playing with and using this toy/system in their homes is that it causes them to learn the names of geometric shapes they have never heard of, which never change, and learn how to recognize them in three-dimensional space, as it also causes them to visualize manipulating geometric objects in spatial dimensions using logical thought.
 The system pieces, box, and learning guide cost about twenty-seven dollars.

 To watch and listen to a video that will cause you to see in detail how the Reptangles™system works, narrated and demonstrated by George Stephanopoulos on ABC's Good Morning America, click here, https://www.fatbraintoys.com/toy_companies/fat_brain_toy_co/reptangles.cfm.